redhat-openstack/website/source/uncategorized/instack-faq.html.md

       `  ssh -g -N -L 8080:192.168.122.55:80 `hostname` `

 where 192.168.122.55 is IP address of the instack virtual machine, you will need to update appropriately for your environment.
-With the ssh tunnel create you can launch a browser on the virt host and go to <http://localhost:8080> and the dashboard should appear.
+With the ssh tunnel created you can launch a browser on the virt host and go to <http://localhost:8080> and the dashboard should appear.
 If you need to connect remotely through the virt host, you can chain ssh tunnels as needed.
 Note: Depending on your virt host configuration, you may need to open up the correct port(s) in iptables.

 When logging into the dashboard the default user and password are found in the stackrc file on the instack virtual machine, OS_USERNAME and OS_PASSWORD.
 You can read more about using the dashboard in the User Guide.